 Lope de Vega

-Lope de Vega is considered one of the greatest Spanish writers that has lived, upstaged only by Cervantes.
-Born in 1562, he was a Baroque playwright who created a vast amount of productions.
-He was noticed as young as five for having advanced abilites, such as being able speak his Spanish and Latin.
-In his later years he was enrolled at the Colegio Imperial, where his talents were noticed by a priest, who felt the young man's talents were good enough to enroll at the University of Alcala.
+Born in 1562 in Madrid to a rather undistinguished family, however he showed promise from a young age.
+He was noticed as young as five for having advanced abilities, such as being able to read and speak both Spanish and Latin.
+At the age of 10 he was translating Latin verse and by the age of 12 he had written his first theatrical work.
+When Lope de Vega was 14, he was enrolled at the Colegio Imperial, where his talents were noticed by a priest, who felt the young man's talents were good enough to enroll at the University of Alcala.
 There, he almost became a priest but wasn't so keen on the celibacy that went along with it.

 Some of his best work includes: